Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 ### C3 - COMPONENT

-Grouping of related functionality encapsulated behind a well-defined interface.
+Grouping of related functionalities encapsulated behind a well-defined interface.
 Like a software integrated circuit or a code library.
 Does not span processes.
 JPEG library, JSON lib.
 Custom component for syncing with your server.
 Amazon S3 library, socket library.

 A component can be fully pure.
 Pure components have no side effects, have no internal state and are passive, like a ZIP library or a matrix-math library.